Laura-M-stack/QA-Challenge/issues/startup-failure-report.md

 ## Additional Notes
-- The error occurred in both Visual Studio environment.
+- The error occurred in Visual Studio environment.
 - Despite limited experience with C#, .NET, and React, I intend to investigate potential solutions to resolve this startup issue.
 - The goal is to overcome this initial hurdle to proceed with the planned functional testing.